-This topic contains 3 replies, has 2 voices, and was last updated by 1Fish_2Fish 4 months, 2 weeks ago.
+- This topic has 3 replies, 2 voices, and was last updated 5 years, 2 months ago by 1Fish_2Fish.

 This is my first post here, and I’m looking for some recommendations on what is appropriate to put in the 12 gallon seagrass and mangrove aquarium I’m setting up.
 The dimensions are about 23.5″ long x 7.5″ wide x 16″ deep.
 It has only been running for a few days, so I’ve got a while before I can put critters in.
 Right now it has three mangroves and some star grass (Halophila engelmannii), but I’ll be getting turtle grass in about a month.